Do Deuce: 2023: four-year-old season

 Do Deuce became the first Derby winner in 75 years to win the Kyoto Kinen, after he became the most favored to win.
 However, he was ultimately scratched from the Dubai Turf due to his near-fore being lame during a pre-race medical check.

-He would not return to racing until October 29 when he was entered in to the Autumn Tenno Sho to face Equinox once again.
+He would not return to racing until October 29 when he was entered in to the Autumn Tennō Shō to face Equinox once again.
 However, Do Deuce finished at 7th in that race, with his usual jockey being injured as a result of being kicked by another horse that day and instead ridden by Keita Tosaki, who was a last minute replacement.
 Tosaki would reprise his role as Do Deuce's jockey in the following Japan Cup, as Take was still recovering from his injuries at the time, but finished fourth behind Equinox.

 Take returned to race with Do Deuce for the Arima Kinen, held on December 24, where he was the second favorite.
 At the race, the horse managed to run past the pack at the final corner, overtaking the likes of Stars on Earth and Titleholder, winning his third Grade I race with a half length lead.
 After the Arima Kinen; Take, Tomomichi, and Matsushima (head of Kieffers) expressed their desires to return to Dubai and France once again.